 Even the TRICARE Health program used throughout the U.S. Department of Defense health care system does not offer coverage for dry needling if it is the sole reason for a visit to a physical therapist.
 According to the Revised TRICARE Policy Manual published in February 2020, “dry needling (DN) is considered unproven.”11 In fairness to TRICARE, “if a physical therapist provides DN in the course of an otherwise-covered physical therapy session/visit, TRICARE may cost-share the cost of the covered care.”11

-Since 2019, as many as ten systematic reviews and meta-analyses have been published about dry needling!12-21 Griswold et al. evaluated the effects of deep versus superficial dry needling or acupuncture on pain and disability for spine-related painful conditions.18 They determined “a consistent effect supporting deep needling over superficial with an SMD of 0.585 [0.335, 0.835], p < 0.001 from 10 articles for pain but a nonsignificant effect of 0.197 [−0.066, 0.461], p = 0.14 from 2 studies for disability.18
+Since 2019, as many as eleven systematic reviews and meta-analyses have been published about dry needling!12-22 Prior to 2019, several other dry needling systematic reviews and meta-analyses have been published, but mostly because of a limited number of randomized controlled dry needling studies, the results of the older papers were rather mixed.
+Griswold et al. evaluated the effects of deep versus superficial dry needling or acupuncture on pain and disability for spine-related painful conditions.18 They determined “a consistent effect supporting deep needling over superficial with an SMD of 0.585 [0.335, 0.835], p < 0.001 from 10 articles for pain but a nonsignificant effect of 0.197 [−0.066, 0.461], p = 0.14 from 2 studies for disability.18

 Fernández-De-Las-Peñas and colleagues conducted a systematic review and meta-analysis of dry needling of trigger points in combination with other therapies for neck pain.12 In their conclusion, they described that low-to-moderate evidence suggests a positive effect to the combination of dry needling with other interventions for improving pain intensity, pain-related disability, pressure pain thresholds, and cervical range of motion in people with neck pain associated with TrPs at short-term.
 However, they did not observe midterm or long-term effects based on the included studies.12